slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 > [The easiest way to get there though is to not assume math as a starting point, and to instead assume the actual meanings of matter, the actual sufferings, the actual purposes — everything](https://github.com/slerman12/Detective-Sam/blob/main/Philosophy/Consciousness.md), but in the actual, not representation.

-And that path makes the most sense because we have seen that, otherwise, assuming math as the fundamental all (or information patterns alone), then the above deduction is the truth of cosmogenesis, something I consider to be a bigger absurdity than the alternative.
+And that path makes the most sense because we have seen that, otherwise, assuming math combined with information patterns as the fundamental all, then the above deduction is the truth of cosmogenesis, something I consider to be a bigger absurdity than the alternative.

 # Afterward